 While there is scope for better international co-operation it should be implemented in a way that is appropriate to financial services businesses.

 There are obvious differences between the multinational tech companies and financial services firms, and these were highlighted in the OECD document of 2020.

 The main difference is that financial services firms are very heavily regulated, and these regulations require them to have a substantial and well-capitalised (and taxable) presence in those territories where they are operating.

 This also opens the door on whether stronger regulation of multinational tech companies would serve a more effective method of taxation than the current G7 tax proposals.

 Would you like to know more?

-You can also visit our Financial Services hub, for more information and the latest insights affecting the sector.
+Visit our Financial Services hub, for more information and the latest insights affecting the sector.